sonic-pi-net/sonic-pi/etc/doc/cheatsheets/synths.md

     - default: 0
     - constraints: must be zero or greater
     - Can not be changed once set
+  * lpf:
+    - doc: Low pass filter cutoff value.
+A MIDI note representing the highest frequencies allowed to be present in the sound.
+A low value like 30 makes the sound round and dull, a high value like 100 makes the sound buzzy and crispy.
+    - default: -1
+    - constraints: must be zero or greater,must be a value less than 131
+    - May be changed whilst playing
+    - Has slide options for shaping changes
+  * lpf_attack:
+    - doc: Attack time for low pass filter envelope.
+Amount of time (in beats) for sound to reach attack_level value.
+This envelope is bypassed if no lpf env opts are specified.
+Default value is set to match amp envelope's attack value.
+    - default: attack
+    - constraints: must be zero or greater
+    - Can not be changed once set
+  * lpf_decay:
+    - doc: Decay time for low pass filter envelope.
+Amount of time (in beats) for sound to move from `lpf_attack_level:` to the `lpf_sustain_level:`.
+This envelope is bypassed if no lpf env opts are specified.
+Default value is set to match amp envelope's decay value.
+    - default: decay
+    - constraints: must be zero or greater
+    - Can not be changed once set
+  * lpf_sustain:
+    - doc: Amount of time for low pass filter envelope value to remain at sustain level in beats.
+This envelope is bypassed if no lpf env opts are specified.
+When -1 (the default) will auto-stretch.
+    - default: sustain
+    - constraints: must either be a positive value or -1
+    - Can not be changed once set
+  * lpf_release:
+    - doc: Amount of time (in beats) for sound to move from `lpf_sustain_level:` to `lpf_release_level:`.
+This envelope is bypassed if no lpf env opts are specified.
+    - default: release
+    - constraints: must be zero or greater
+    - Can not be changed once set
+  * lpf_init_level:
+    - doc: The initial low pass filter envelope value as a MIDI note.
+This envelope is bypassed if no lpf env opts are specified.
+Default value is to match the `lpf_min:` opt.
+    - default: lpf_min
+    - constraints: must be a value between 0 and 130 inclusively
+    - Can not be changed once set
+  * lpf_attack_level:
+    - doc: The peak low pass filter envelope value after the attack phase as a MIDI note.
+This envelope is bypassed if no lpf env opts are specified.
+Default value is match the `lpf_decay_level:` opt.
+    - default: lpf_decay_level
+    - constraints: must be a value between 0 and 130 inclusively
+    - Can not be changed once set
+  * lpf_decay_level:
+    - doc: The level of the low pass filter envelope after the decay phase as a MIDI note.
+This envelope is bypassed if no lpf env opts are specified.
+Default value is to match the `lpf_sustain_level:` opt.
+    - default: lpf_sustain_level
+    - constraints: must be a value between 0 and 130 inclusively
+    - Can not be changed once set
+  * lpf_sustain_level:
+    - doc: The level of the low pass filter envelope after the sustain phase as a MIDI note.
+This envelope is bypassed if no lpf env opts are specified.
+Default value is to match the `lpf_release_level:` opt.
+    - default: lpf_release_level
+    - constraints: must be a value between 0 and 130 inclusively
+    - Can not be changed once set
+  * lpf_release_level:
+    - doc: The final value of the low pass filter envelope as a MIDI note.
+This envelope is bypassed if no lpf env opts are specified.
+Default value is to match the `lpf:` opt.
+    - default: lpf
+    - constraints: must be a value between 0 and 130 inclusively
+    - Can not be changed once set
+  * lpf_env_curve:
+    - doc: Select the shape of the curve between levels in the cutoff envelope.
+1=linear, 2=exponential, 3=sine, 4=welch, 6=squared, 7=cubed
+    - default: 2
+    - constraints: must be one of the following values: [1, 2, 3, 4, 6, 7]
+    - Can not be changed once set
+  * lpf_min:
+    - doc: The minimum low pass filter value.
+    - default: 130
+    - constraints: must be a value less than or equal to 130
+    - May be changed whilst playing
+    - Has slide options for shaping changes
+  * hpf:
+    - doc: High pass filter cutoff value.
+A MIDI note representing the lowest frequencies allowed to be present in the sound.
+A high value like 100 makes the sound thin and whispy, a low value like 40 removes just the lower bass components of the sound.
+    - default: -1
+    - constraints: must be zero or greater,must be a value less than 119
+    - May be changed whilst playing
+    - Has slide options for shaping changes
+  * hpf_attack:
+    - doc: Attack time for hpf cutoff filter.
+Amount of time (in beats) for sound to reach full hpf cutoff value.
+Default value is set to match amp envelope's attack value.
+    - default: attack
+    - constraints: must be zero or greater
+    - Can not be changed once set
+  * hpf_sustain:
+    - doc: Amount of time for hpf cutoff value to remain at hpf sustain level in beats.
+When -1 (the default) will auto-stretch.
+    - default: sustain
+    - constraints: must either be a positive value or -1
+    - Can not be changed once set
+  * hpf_decay:
+    - doc: Decay time for hpf cutoff filter.
+Amount of time (in beats) for sound to move from full hpf cutoff value (cutoff attack level) to the hpf cutoff sustain level.
+Default value is set to match amp envelope's decay value.
+    - default: decay
+    - constraints: must be zero or greater
+    - Can not be changed once set
+  * hpf_release:
+    - doc: Amount of time (in beats) for sound to move from hpf cutoff sustain value to hpf cutoff min value.
+Default value is set to match amp envelope's release value.
+    - default: release
+    - constraints: must be zero or greater
+    - Can not be changed once set
+  * hpf_init_level:
+    - doc: The initial high pass filter envelope value as a MIDI note.
+This envelope is bypassed if no hpf env opts are specified.
+Default value is set to 130
+    - default: 130
+    - constraints: must be a value between 0 and 130 inclusively
+    - Can not be changed once set
+  * hpf_attack_level:
+    - doc: The peak hpf cutoff (value of hpf cutoff at peak of attack) as a MIDI note.
+    - default: hpf_decay_level
+    - constraints: must be a value between 0 and 130 inclusively
+    - Can not be changed once set
+  * hpf_decay_level:
+    - doc: The level of hpf cutoff after the decay phase as a MIDI note.
+    - default: hpf_sustain_level
+    - constraints: must be a value between 0 and 130 inclusively
+    - Can not be changed once set
+  * hpf_sustain_level:
+    - doc: The sustain hpf cutoff (value of hpf cutoff at sustain time) as a MIDI note.
+    - default: hpf_release_level
+    - constraints: must be a value between 0 and 130 inclusively
+    - Can not be changed once set
+  * hpf_release_level:
+    - doc: The sustain hpf cutoff (value of hpf cutoff at sustain time) as a MIDI note.
+    - default: hpf
+    - constraints: must be a value between 0 and 130 inclusively
+    - Can not be changed once set
+  * hpf_env_curve:
+    - doc: Select the shape of the curve between levels in the hpf cutoff envelope.
+1=linear, 2=exponential, 3=sine, 4=welch, 6=squared, 7=cubed
+    - default: 2
+    - constraints: must be one of the following values: [1, 2, 3, 4, 6, 7]
+    - Can not be changed once set
+  * hpf_max:
+    - doc: The maximum high pass filter value.
+    - default: 200
+    - constraints: must be a value less than or equal to 130
+    - May be changed whilst playing
+    - Has slide options for shaping changes
   * attack_level:
     - doc: Amplitude level reached after attack phase and immediately before decay phase
     - default: 1